rafaqz/citation.vim/README.md

   let g:citation_vim_key_format="{author}{date}{title}"
   ```

-  Key cleanup is set ot match zoteros Bibtex.js/Biblatex.js translator files.
+  Key cleanup is set ot match zoteros default Bibtex.js/Biblatex.js translator
-  If you need to these, you can also set:
+  files.
+If you need to change these, you can also set:

   ``` vimscript
   let g:citation_vim_key_title_banned_regex = "\\b(a|an|the|some|from|on|in|to|of|do|with|der|die|das|ein|eine|einer|eines|einem|einen|un|une|la|le|l|el|las|los|al|uno|una|unos|unas|de|des|del|d)\\W")